 If you want to fertilize your peperomia hope, though—that’s perfectly fine!
 Use a diluted houseplant fertilizer roughly every month in the spring and summer.
 Monitor to see how the plant responds.

 Peperomia hope loves warmer temperatures and is not cold tolerant.
 It tolerates a variety of normal household temperatures well, though!
 That generally means between 65 and 85 degrees Fahrenheit.

 Once temperatures drop consistently down into the 50s or below, the plant will begin to show signs of stress.
 Be mindful of any drafty doors or windows during the winter, too.

 While peperomia hope also tolerates normal household humidity levels just fine, it will thrive in higher humidity.
 Remember, it’s a tropical plant!
 I’ll have mine outside on my covered patio for the spring and summer to soak up nature’s humidity.

 But indoors it can be a bit trickier.
 Especially during the fall and winter when you might have central heating, which can really dry out the air.

 Should I mist my peperomia hope?

 You can, but misting the plant only temporarily increases the moisture in the air around it.
-If you do mist, I recommend a continuous mister like this one instead of a normal spray bottle.
+If you do mist, I recommend a continuous mister like this one (affiliate link) instead of a normal spray bottle.

 However, the best way to boost humidity levels around your plant is to use a room humidifier.
 I hate cleaning humidifiers, but I did add one downstairs around my bar cart plants because I’m trying to be a better plant mom 🙂